Flagsmith/flagsmith/docs/docs/integrations/importers/launchdarkly.md

 Multivariate LaunchDarkly flags will be imported into Flagsmith as MultiVariate Flagsmith flag values.

-Multivariate values will be taken from the `Multivariate` (#todo: check this) field of within LaunchDarkly.
+Multivariate values will be taken from the `variations` field of within LaunchDarkly.